Galaxy1T-Codes/Galaxy1T-Codes/README.md

 - 👋 Hi, I’m @Galaxy1T-Codes
 - 👀 I’m interested in coding and etc...
-- 🌱 I’m currently learning coding and etc.. also
 - 💞️ I’m looking to collaborate with no one (for now)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: coding is the best thing!!!!!!